fleschutz/my-backups/README.md

 ⚠️ Notes
 ---------
-* At first a full backup is made (slow for big data) but then only changed files/folders are copied (way faster).
+* At first a full backup is made (slow for big data) but then only changed files or folders are copied (way faster).
 * Recommended is the **3-2-1 rule**: Keep **3** copies of any important file (1 primary and 2 backups).
 Keep the files on **2** different media types to protect against different types of hazards.
 Store **1** copy offsite (e.g., outside your home or business facility).
 One of these copies should be stored offline to protect against ransomware attacks.
 * No encryption is performed to keep it simple and robust!
 Use an encryption program and a vault to protect your backups against unauthorized physical access.
 * Test your backups regularly to ensure that they are working properly.
 Restore your backups to a test environment and check that all of your data can be accessed as expected.